AlephAlpha/Nekomata/doc/Tutorial.md

 When you want to push two or more integers onto the stack, you can separate them with spaces.
 For example, `1 2 3` pushes the integers `1`, `2`, and `3` onto the stack. `123` pushes the integer `123`.

+### Chars

+Chars are single characters.

+When you want to push a char onto the stack, you prefix it with a single quote.
+For example, `'a` pushes the char `a` onto the stack.

+Chars in lists can be written either with a single quote on the left, or both on the left and on the right.
+For example, `['a', 'b', 'c']` and `['a, 'b, 'c]` are equivalent.
+The same applies to chars in input.

+Chars are always outputted with both single quotes.
+For example, `'a` is printed as `'a'`.

+Nekomata only supports characters in Nekomata's custom code page.
+You can see the code page in [CodePage.md](CodePage.md).

+### Lists

+Lists may contain any data types.
+For example, `[1, 'a', "Hello, World!", [2, 3]]` is a list that contains an integer, a char, a string (a list of chars), and a list of integers.

+Lists in Nekomata are lazy, so you can create infinite lists or strings.
+However, the interpreter does not support outputting infinite lists or strings, because it is impossible to find all possible values of a non-deterministic infinite list.
+Infinite lists or strings can only be used as intermediate results.

 ### Strings

-Strings are delimited by double quotes.
-For example, `"Hello, World!"` is a string.
+Nekomata does not have a string type.
+Strings are simply lists of chars.
+When all items in a list are chars, the list is printed as a string.
+You can also type a string directly in the code or in the input, and it will be parsed as a list of chars.

+For example, `['H', 'e', 'l', 'l', 'o', ',', ' ', 'W', 'o', 'r', 'l', 'd', '!']` and `"Hello, World!"` are equivalent.

+As a special case, Nekomata does not distinguish between an empty list and an empty string.
+It can be written as `[]` or `""`.
+But when outputting an empty list, it is always printed as `[]`.

-When the output is a string, the quotes are not printed.
+When the output is a nonempty string, the quotes are not printed.
 For example, `"Hello, World!"` is printed as `Hello, World!`.
 However, if the output is a list, the quotes are printed.
 For example, `["Hello, World!"]` is printed as `["Hello, World!"]`.

-### Lists

-Lists may contain any data types.
-For example, `[1, "Hello, World!", [2, 3]]` is a list that contains an integer, a string, and another list.

-Strings and lists in Nekomata are lazy, so you can create infinite lists or strings.
-However, the interpreter does not support outputting infinite lists or strings, because it is impossible to find all possible values of a non-deterministic infinite list.
-Infinite lists or strings can only be used as intermediate results.

 ## Built-in Functions